2021 Media Development Fund General Competition

 The maximum amount of a grant is $50,000, though average project budgets are between $15,000 and $25,000.
 The actual amount of a grant awarded depends on the scope of activities and duration of projects, which range from one month to a year.
 The Media Development Fund encourages cost-sharing for organizations to seek additional funding from other sources.

 General Competition Project Themes

-- Bolster the quality of Ukrainian journalism education by:
+Bolstering the quality of Ukrainian journalism education by:

-- Provide a favorable environment for the development of Ukrainian media by:
+Sustaining a favorable environment for the development of Ukrainian media by:

 In addition to general competition, the Embassy holds thematic or regional competitions.
 Check this website and local media for announcements.